FAQ Secondary Counselor

 The first step is to contact the school Registrar and begin the admission process

-For secondary students, ISOI offers a variety of extra-curricular activities e.g. Model United Nations (MUN), National Honor Society, High School and Middle School Leadership Councils and numerous social and co-curricular clubs such as Roots & Shoots, One-Act Play, as well as other student-led and teacher-led organizations.
+For secondary students, ISOI offers a variety of extra-curricular activities e.g. Model United Nations (MUN), National Honor Society, High School and Middle School Leadership Councils and numerous social and co-curricular clubs as well as other student-led and teacher-led organizations.
 In addition, the Creativity, Activity, and Service (CAS) Program provides High School students the opportunity to participate in and reflect upon internships, sports, volunteering and other creative experiences outside the academic day.
 ISOI, along with ten other international schools, is part of the South Asian Inter-School Association (SAISA), through which we play sports and perform in choir and art competitions.

 Yes, the Secondary Counselor works in partnership with students, parents, teachers and administrators to further ISOI’s Mission.
 ISOI’s proactive and responsive counseling services support social/emotional health, academic success, and attainment of each student’s college and career goals, while incorporating the global perspective that is unique to international schools.

 In the High School, the Counselor also serves as the students' College Placement Counselor.
-Current students and parents can access the College Counseling Moodle page for a variety of resources and information to guide them through the college planning process.
 PSAT, SAT courses and testing sessions are coordinated by the Counselor and conducted throughout the school year.
 OLSATS and MAP standardized tests are managed by the Counselors.

 Yes, our dress code is designed to foster an academic learning environment which allows for an individual’s freedom of expression, while not being offensive to the culture in which we live.
 Full details are provided in the Student Handbook, which is given to students annually.